A Cold Tracer in a Hot Bath: In and Out of Equilibrium

-To account for these numerical results, we first consider the case where $V_{\rm bt}$ is harmonic but $U$ remains generic, which we show to recapitulate the phenomenology of Fig.~\ref{fig:fig1}.
+To understand these numerical results, we consider a distinct, analytically tractable model where $V_{\rm bt}$ is harmonic and couples all bath particles to the tracer, while $U$ remains generic.
+As we show below, this ``fully-connected" model recapitulates the full phenomenology of Fig.~\ref{fig:fig1}, demonstrating that our results hold for widely different bath dynamics.
 By eliminating the bath degrees of freedom, we demonstrate analytically the transition to equilibrium in the large-$N$ limit.
 We then develop a perturbation theory for the tracer's steady-state distribution to characterize the active regime.
-We show that non-Boltzmann statistics appear at order $N^{-1}$, but that the entropy-production rate scales only as $N^{-3}$, implying an intermediate effective equilibrium regime with a non-Boltzmann steady state.
+We show that non-Boltzmann statistics appear at order $N^{-1}$, but that the entropy-production rate scales only as $N^{-3}$. \if{implying an intermediate effective equilibrium regime with a non-Boltzmann steady state.}\fi The tracer thus falls out of its equilibrium steady state before its dynamics become irreversible, leading to an intermediate regime in which detailed balance is obeyed with respect to a non-Boltzmann steady state.
 Finally, we consider a minimal model of a tracer in a hot gel, in which the interactions within the bath have the connectivity of a lattice.
-We show that the cold tracer never equilibrates and instead drives the entire bath out of equilibrium, causing a long-ranged suppression of bath fluctuations.
+We show that the cold tracer never equilibrates and instead drives the entire bath out of equilibrium, causing a long-ranged suppression of bath fluctuations that decays as $r^{-2d}$, where $r$ is the distance to the tracer.
 Together, our results offer a comprehensive understanding of how a cold tracer in a hot bath straddles equilibrium and active dynamics.
-We close our Letter with a discussion of the experimental implications of our results as well as their extensions to many-body systems.
-Further details of our computations, together with generalizations to other models, are provided in a companion paper~\cite{si}.
+We close our Letter with a discussion of the experimental implications of our results.
+Further analytical details, generalizations to other models, and a discussion of finite-temperature tracers are provided in a companion article~\cite{si}.

-\paragraph{Fully-connected model.} To account for the results of Fig. \ref{fig:fig1} analytically, we focus on the case where the zero-temperature tracer is coupled by linear springs to all bath particles (Fig.\ \ref{fig:mf}a).
+\paragraph{Fully-connected model.} To elucidate analytically the results of Fig.~\ref{fig:fig1}, we introduce the simpler model of Fig.~\ref{fig:mf}(a), where the tracer is linearly coupled to all bath particles.
 This amounts to Eq.~\eqref{eq:geneom} with

 where, for the sake of generality, we have allowed for pairwise interactions between bath particles.
-As shown in Fig.~\ref{fig:mf}, this ``fully-connected" model exhibits the same phenomenology as the short-ranged model of Fig.~\ref{fig:fig1}: For small $N$, the tracer resembles an active particle, whereas for $N\to \infty$ it equilibrates at temperature $T$.
+As shown in Fig.~\ref{fig:mf}(b), this fully-connected model exhibits the same phenomenology as the short-ranged model of Fig.~\ref{fig:fig1}: For small $N$, the tracer resembles an active particle, whereas it equilibrates at temperature $T$ when $N\to \infty$.

 To integrate out the bath degrees of freedom, we consider the deviation of the tracer from the bath's center of mass: